Loopring [NEO] Market Capitalization Achieves $1.60 Million (LRN)

-Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the U.S. dollar during the 24-hour period ending at 20:00 PM Eastern on August 24th.
-During the last week, Loopring [NEO] has traded up 7.5% against the U.S. dollar.
-Loopring [NEO] has a market cap of $1.60 million and $30.00 worth of Loopring [NEO] was traded on exchanges in the last day.
-One Loopring [NEO] coin can now be purchased for about $0.0141 or 0.00000075 BTC on cryptocurrency exchanges including Gate.io, Switcheo Network, DragonEX and IDAX.
+Loopring [NEO] (CURRENCY:LRN) traded 6.8% higher against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on August 28th.
+Loopring [NEO] has a total market cap of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last 24 hours.
+One Loopring [NEO] coin can now be bought for about $0.0141 or 0.00000075 BTC on exchanges including IDAX, DragonEX, CoinMex and Gate.io.
+During the last seven days, Loopring [NEO] has traded 7.5% higher against the U.S. dollar.

 Loopring [NEO] Profile